adjustable rate mortgage (ARM) [also called variable rate mortgage (VRM)]

 A button often (but not always) includes button name inside the button border and may or may not contain a symbol (or icon) inside the border.

 In the documentation, this type of button is most often represented with its name in blue and often without the icon.
 For example, “Select the Register More Counties button.”
 The word “button” may or may not be included in the text.
-For example, “Select the Register More Counties button” (preferred) or “Select Register More Counties."
+For example, “Select the Register More Counties button”.

 Buttons and icon buttons differ from links in that links are often colored and underlined text and usually open web pages where buttons and icon buttons usually open pages, windows, or tools within the Simplifile application from which you may do an activity or activities.
 The blue underlined cross‑reference topic links in this Simplifile documentation are links.